mshawn12/video-game-sales-analysis/README.md

     - The Action genre comprised of ~23% of all Global Sales
     - Wii Sports, a game belonging to the Sports genre, generated by far the most Global Sales out of any game in the dataset
     - Electronic Arts (EA) is the Publisher with the best overall Critic Score
-    - Games Rated "E" generated the most Global Sales
+    - Games Rated "E" (Everyone) generated the most Global Sales
-        - Games Rated "M" had the second highest Global Sales.
-It was interesting to see both sides of the spectrum be top performers
+        - Games Rated "M" (Mature) had the second highest Global Sales.
+It was interesting to see both sides of the spectrum as top performers
     - North America was the biggest market in terms of Sales
     - Sports games made up the majority of sales out of the Top 10 Games in Global Sales
-    - While games in the Puzzle & Strategy genres generated the least Global Sales, they ranked amonst the highest in terms of Critic & User scores
+    - While games in the Puzzle & Strategy genres generated the least Global Sales, they ranked amongst the highest in terms of Critic & User scores
 <br/>

 - <strong><i>Step 16</i></strong>: Using the template we selected from <a href="https://pptmon.com/">PPTMON</a>, we then began crafting our presentation.
 To create a consistent look and feel, these visuals were repurposed throughout all areas of our project deliverables<br/><br/>